FredPerr/django_super/README.md

 - TypeScript (tsc) if activated in the project.

     Install TypeScript with `npm` or refer to the [Official TypeScript website](https://www.typescriptlang.org/download)
+\
+ _By default, TypeScript is activated in the project, if you wish to disable it and not ultimately not install tsc, make sure to run the command `python supervisor.py select-compilers False (True or False for SCSS)`._

 ___